orblivion/lbry-wallet-sync-draft/spec/sync.md

 Now we introduce merging, and the scenario gets a little more complicated.
 Device A and Device B _both_ make changes c-1 and c-2 respectively, as in an earlier example.
 However here they both make their changes at around the same time.
 Device A pushes its change as Sequence 6, and Device B downloads it.

 At this point, Device B can't simply accept this new version or it would lose Change c-2.
 It performs a **merge** between Sequence 6 (which includes Change c-1) and its own local state (which includes Change c-2).
-The **baseline** of this merge, i.e. the most recent common version between the two, is Sequence 5.
+Changes c-5 and c-6 are both on top of Sequence 5, which makes Sequence 5 the **baseline** of this merge.
+The baseline is the most recent common version between the two versions to be merged.

 In some cases, particularly if c-1 and c-2 both affect the same part of the data, this merge will require interaction from the user in order to resolve it.